 Cyber attacks experienced during the COVID-19 pandemic process have increased not only in vectors and numbers but also in terms of their impact.
 The pandemic process has expanded the surface of attacks and caused an increase in the number of cyber attacks targeting organizations through homes and offices.
-Also, cyber threat environments are changing with the fact that attackers are coming up with new technologies and processes constantly.
+Also, cyber threat environments are changing because attackers are coming up with new technologies and processes constantly.

-For example, in 2021, when we inspect the SolarWinds attack, which made an enormous impact, it seems that the malware has adopted a way of distributing embedded in a trusted product.
-After the SolarWinds attack, it has been determined that 1500 small and medium-sized companies were affected, especially the U.S. and Europe.
+For example, in 2021, when we inspected the SolarWinds attack, which made an enormous impact, it seemed that the malware had adopted a way of distributing embedded in a trusted product.
+After the SolarWinds attack, it has been determined that 1,500 small and medium-sized companies were affected, especially in the U.S. and Europe.

-Threat actors that are supported by governments usually organize longer-term operations in the interests of the state they are affiliated with.
-Financial interests are in the background and trying to obtain strategic intelligence about the targeted country.
+Threat actors that governments support usually organize longer-term operations in the interests of the state they are affiliated with.
+Financial interests are in the background, trying to obtain strategic intelligence about the targeted country.
 It all comes to this that it is significant for security teams’ operations in today’s environment, where visibility and agility are crucial more than ever to be able to monitor cyber threat actors and their ongoing activities.

 Lockbit ransomware, which was launched in September 2019, continues its activities intensively even in 2022.
 With the release of Lockbit v2.0 in June 2021, this ransomware has faster encryption capability, UAC bypass capability, and double extortion capabilities with StealBit malware.
 At the same time, Lockbit receives 80% of the ransom paid, allowing Affiliates to set their own ransom amount with the RaaS (Ransomware-as-a-Service) option.

 The Lockbit team has stated that they will not attack 9 countries that are members of the Commonwealth of Independent States (CIS).
-The analyzes made also support this situation.
+The analyses made also support this situation.

-If the user’s language setting on the victim computer matches any of the following values, the ransomware does not initiate the encryption process.
+If the user’s language setting on the victim’s computer matches any of the following values, the ransomware does not initiate the encryption process.